openstack-archive/sahara/doc/source/devref/development.guidelines.rst

 Coding Guidelines
 -----------------

-For all the code in Savanna we have a rule - it should pass `PEP 8`_.
+For all the code in Sahara we have a rule - it should pass `PEP 8`_.

 To check your code against PEP 8 run: